 With just 15-minutes of prep, you'll be out of the kitchen in no time.
 This deliciously low-fat dish gets even better served with reduced-fat sour cream and chopped cilantro.
 Brandi Castillo - Santa Maria, California

-I really love African flavors, but you don't really encounter them much in America.
-Here the combination of native African ingredients, all of which are readily accessible to Americans, really transports you to a new culinary place. —Michael Cohen, Los Angeles, California
+I really love African flavors, but you don't really encounter them much in the U.S. Here the combination of native African ingredients, all of which can be found in the States, transports you to a new culinary place. —Michael Cohen, Los Angeles, California

 If you like German potato salad, you'll love this sweet-and-sour stew.
-Caraway seeds, smoky kielbasa, tender potatoes and shredded cabbage make it a filling change of pace at dinner.
-Valerie Burrows of Shelby, Michigan
+Caraway seeds, smoky kielbasa, tender potatoes and shredded cabbage make it a filling change of pace at dinner. —Valerie Burrows of Shelby, Michigan

 Ground beef, beans and pasta thickens this hearty stew that's perfect for brisk autumn days.
-The zippy sauce, made with canned vegetable juice, gives the chunky mixture a western flair Mrs. J.W.
+The zippy sauce, made with canned vegetable juice, gives the chunky mixture a western flair —Mrs. J.W.
 West of Alvord, Texas